Kiminaze/docs/docs/common-issues/updating-resources.md

 If you are simply overwriting existing files, remember that you might at least want to keep your config if you changed anything from the default values.

-{% hint style="info" %}
+!!! info "Config changes"
     Updates that change anything in the config will mention this in the patch notes!
-{% endhint %}

 ***